Software-Hardware-Integration-Lab/Documentation/docs/Reference/Architecture/Hardware-Selection.md

 We recommend using Microsoft Surface for Business devices or Lenovo devices for ESM and SSM modes.
 These devices offer reliable performance and align with the security principles of MSM.
 It is important to note that AMD graphics cards are not recommended due to poor driver quality.
 Ultimately the choice of OEM is flexible based on customer preference.

-!!! note
-    Regularly check for hardware updates and firmware patches from the device manufacturers to maintain the highest level of compatibility, performance, and security for your ESM and SSM deployments.
+!!! info "Device Security Considerations"
+    In ESM (Enterprise Security Class) and SSM (Specialized Security Class) modes, the risk posed by potential hardware backdoors, as mentioned in the PSM section's warning note, is relatively lower compared to PSM mode.
+This is because devices in these modes typically do not hold high-value data, and the user accounts associated with them do not have elevated privileges within the organization.

+    While it is still important to consider security risks, including potential firmware attacks, the impact on organizational security is relatively limited.
+However, it is always recommended to follow security best practices and choose hardware from reputable manufacturers to ensure a baseline level of security for your devices.

+    Keep in mind that selecting secure hardware becomes more critical when dealing with privileged access and higher-security environments, such as PSM mode.

 ## PSM Mode